pantheon-systems/documentation/source/_docs/pantheon-yml.md

 While our parser will reject a `pantheon.yml` that is invalid, it won't necessarily give you the exact reason the file is invalid.
 Please refer to the examples above for exact syntax.

 ### Deploying Configuration Changes to Multidev
-If a `pantheon.yml` file **does not** exist on the Dev environment, configuration changes will not be detected when creating a Multidev environment from an existing git branch that includes a `pantheon.yml` file.
+If a `pantheon.yml` file **does not** exist on the Dev environment, configuration changes will not be detected when creating a Multidev environment.

 As a workaround, make some modification the `pantheon.yml` file and re-commit to the Multidev environment.
 You will then receive a notice indicating configuration changes have been detected and applied to the Multidev environment: